johanngerell/jg/doc/jgmock_evolution_slides.md

 <!-- slide -->

-the external dependencies seems to be
+the external dependencies seem to be

- - the _thing_ that gets the remote file
+  * the thing that gets the remote file
- - the _thing_ that stores the local file
+  * the thing that stores the local file

 <!-- slide -->

-we know that because the only "external" calls we do in `download_config()` concerns those things
+we know that because the only "external" calls we do in `download_config()` concern those things

 <!-- slide -->